KAZABUILD/KAZABUILD/backend/README.md

 - `POST/get` works the same as the normal version except:
   - requires the user to specify what type of subclass to use in order to work properly
   - delivers a set of different responses based on the type of subclass requested
-- `PUT/id` works the same as the normal version except:
+- `PUT/{id}` works the same as the normal version except:
   - requires the user to specify what type of subclass to use in order to work properly
   - the user has to provide specific fields correctly for each subclass

 ### Build related API calls
 These calls work just like the basic ones but they have additional protections since users can interact with builds created by others.

+### Admin specific API calls
+- `Admin/reset` resets the system_admin user account using data provided in the appsettings.json file
+  - only accessible by super admins
+- `Admin/seed/{password}` generates random fake entries for all tables using in the project
+  - only accessible by super admins during development

 ## Enums
 All strings accepted as the enums in the controllers endpoints.